xuzhougeng/SPA/README.md

 This pipeline is designed for plant genome annotation.

-If you want to use this tool, you may need to read <https://github.com/xuzhougeng/Notebook/blob/master/Notes/Pipeline/How-to-annotate-plant-genome.md>.
-This documents or tutorial record the learning process when I learning genome annotaiton.
+If you want to use this tool, you may need to read [this](https://github.com/xuzhougeng/Notebook/blob/master/Notes/Pipeline/How-to-annotate-plant-genome.md).
+This documents or tutorial record the learning process when I explore genome annotaiton.

 Becauses this pipeline is writed by Snakemake, you need install this excellent program firstly